tippi-fifestarr/aptos-npm-mcp/src/resources/how_to/how_to_config_a_gas_station_in_a_dapp.md

 });
 ```

-3. ✅ Ensure the selected API key is injected into the:
+3. ✅ Ensure the transaction submitter is injected into the `AptosWalletAdapterProvider`:

-- AptosWalletAdapterProvider:

 ```ts
 import { aptosClient } from "../utils/aptosClient"; // this has our network definition